 - 1. Use an angle bracket with enough leg distance e.g. 100mm when fixed from the inside of the chord. - 2.
-Box the chord at the trimmer location using a 200mm chord section and connect the trimmer to the boxed chord using an angle bracket.
+Box the chord at the trimmer location using a 200mm chord section with 2 x M6 Tek screws on both the top and bottom flange at each end, and connect the trimmer to the boxed chord using an angle bracket.